juandefelix/my_notes/README.md

   3.  `bundle init`
   4. Modify the Gemfile created, include `gem ‘rspec’`.
   5.  `bundle install`
-  6.  `rspec --intit` creates the `/spec` folder and initializes rspec.
+  6.  `rspec --init` creates the `/spec` folder and initializes rspec.
   7. Create a folder `lib/` and file inside with the ruby program to test.
   8. Create a file inside the `spec/` folder with the name `filename_spec.rb`.
 Write your tests inside.
 Here is some sample.
 ```ruby